Ash4669/Chase-The-Ace/README.md

 - Awarding score for winner if they are signed in.
 - Displaying a next round screen and a count down.
 - Add rotating effect on card and display back of card, at 90 degrees, delete and create actual card and rotate rest of 180.
 Also add a sound effect in when the card reaches 90 degrees.

+- Cannot swap a king.
+- Dealer shouldn't see their card.
+- Can swap a king if it's the dealers card because they haven't see it.
+  So if not equal to dealer then don't swap and give a message back, or don't give option.
+  Check next card in deck and if king then skip options and update current player.